Sakshipandey04/100-Days-RTL-Coding-Challenge/Day09-mux8to1/README.md

-## README – Day 09: RTL Coding Challenge
+## Day 09: RTL Coding Challenge

-## Day 08- 8x1 Multiplexer using Behavioral Modeling
+## 8x1 Multiplexer using Behavioral Modeling

 ## Objective:
 To implement an 8-to-1 Multiplexer (MUX) using behavioral modeling in Verilog and verify its functionality with a testbench.